jjvanzon/Piano-Playing-Docs/chopin-mazurka-op-24-no-2/chopin-mazurka-op-24-no-2-phrase-structure.md

 Structure:
 a1 - a2 - a3 - a4
 The melody is a playfully different variation each time.

-Base note is mostly the same as the fundamental note of the chord.
-But for G⁷ the base note used is B (the 2nd note of the chord).

 Trying to capture the structure of each melody variation: